Public art: New genre public art

 In the 1990s, some artists called for artistic social intervention in public space.
 These efforts employed the term "new genre public art" in addition to the terms "contextual art", "relational art", "participatory art", "dialog art", "community-based art", and "activist art".
 "New genre public art" is defined by Suzanne Lacy as "socially engaged, interactive art for diverse audiences with connections to identity politics and social activism".
 Mel Chin's Fundred Dollar Bill Project is an example of an interactive, social activist public art project.
 Rather than metaphorically reflecting social issues, new genre public art strove to explicitly empower marginalized groups while maintaining aesthetic appeal.
 An example was curator Mary Jane Jacob's 1993 public art show "Culture in Action" that investigated social systems though engagement with audiences that typically did not visit traditional art museums.

+In the 21st Century, public art has often been a significant component of public realm projects in UK cities and towns, often via engagement with local residents, where artists will work with the community in developing an idea or sourcing content to be featured in the artwork.
+Examples would include Adrian Riley's 'Come Follow Me' in Minster in Lincolnshire where a 35m long text artwork in the public square outside the town's Minster includes local residents own stories alongside official civic history and the town's origin myth.

 Curated public art

-The term "curated public art" is used to define the way of producing public art that significantly takes into account the context, the process and the different actors involved.
-It defines itself slightly differently from top-down approaches of direct commissioning.
+The term "curated public art" is used to define the way of producing public art that significantly takes into account the context, the process, and the different actors involved.
+It defines itself slightly differently from the top-down approaches of direct commissioning.

-If it mainly designates the fact that a curator conducts and supervises the realization of a public art work for a third party, it can also mean that the art work is produced by a community or public who commissions a work in collaboration with a curator-mediator.
+If it mainly designates the fact that a curator conducts and supervises the realization of a public artwork for a third party, it can also mean that the artwork is produced by a community or public who commissions a work in collaboration with a curator-mediator.

 For the first, significant examples of these prospective manners of commissioning art projects have been established by the Public Art Fund launched by Doris C. Freedman in 1977, with a new approach in the way the percent for art was used, or the public art funds of Geneva with the Neon Parallax project involving a very large urban environnement in 2005.

-For the second one can refer to Les Nouveaux Commanditaires launched by Fondation de France with François Hers in 1990 with the idea a project can respond to a community's wish.
-The New York High Line from 2009 is a good example although less art is involved.
-The doual'art project in Douala (Cameroon, 1991) is based on a commissioning system that brings together the community, the artist and the commissioning institution for the realization of the project.
+For the second one, can refer to Les Nouveaux Commanditaires launched by Fondation de France with François Hers in 1990 with the idea that a project can respond to a community's wish.
+The New York High Line from 2009 is a good example, although less art is involved.
+The doual'art project in Douala (Cameroon, 1991) is based on a commissioning system that brings together the community, the artist, and the commissioning institution for the realization of the project.